joejenett/i.webthings/_posts/2021-07-19-please-pardon-our dust.md

 title:  "Please Pardon our Dust"
 date:   2021-07-19 16:47:00 -0400
 ---
 I’m working on an idea here.
-Hopefully, there will be a bunch more here soon.
+Hopefully soon, what you see here will be replaced with real content.
 Stay tuned.<!-- excerpt-end -->

-If this is done right, you'll only see this on the post page.
+Still working on it...